 American RTL has worked with state personhood leaders to develop a set of talking points for use in defending personhood and answering typical objections.
-Please send us suggestions for improvements and additions!
-(Find the artwork for actual campaign flyers below.)
-Here are the talking points used for Colorado's 2010 Amendment 62 campaign:
+Please send us suggestions for improvements and additions.

-Persons not Property: Please vote YES on Colorado's Personhood Amendment because then: “. . . the term ‘person’ shall apply to every human being from the beginning of the biological development of that human being.” (actual wording)
+Persons not Property: Please support personhood because then the term 'person' shall apply to every human being from the beginning of the biological development of that human being.

 Snowflake Children: This baby girl was adopted, like all the snowflake kids, as a frozen embryo.
 A snowflake child is one of the strongest proofs that the single-celled human is a person.
 Little Elisha Lancaster, frozen for years, appears in an online personhood video with her mom Maria.
 Elisha was fully alive, fully human, and not a boy but already a little girl, at the very moment that she came into existence in a laboratory.
 Then, four years later, this tiny person was adopted, Federal Expressed across the country, and implanted in mom’s womb.

 Will the Personhood Amendment Stop Abortion?
 Our law prohibits the intentional killing of an innocent person.
 So yes, the illegality and unconstitutionality of abortion will finally be evident.
 What about Roe?
 See Dred and Roe v.
 Wade below.